MohylnaYuliia/library/library/README.md

 In UserController I return Dto so that user cannot see all information about book.
 In all controllers I return Ids to make testing simple.
 I tested also negative scenarious and threw exceptions where needed.

+gradlew, gradlew.bat , settings.gradle were added by idea